Ghosts-Urban Legends

 Grovers Mill is an unincorporated community in West Windsor, New Jersey, located at Clarksville Road and Cranbury Road.
 It’s about 4 miles southeast of Princeton, 6 miles northwest of Hightstown, and 12 miles northeast of Trenton.
 On October 30, 1938, Grovers Mill, NJ, became famous due to Orson Welles’ radio broadcast of “The War of the Worlds.”
 This broadcast, presented as a series of realistic news bulletins, depicted Grovers Mill as the initial landing site of a Martian invasion.
 The broadcast caused a significant stir, with some listeners believing it was a real event, leading to pockets of panic, especially in New Jersey and New York.

-The event was a fascinating example of the media’s power and realistic storytelling’s impact.
+The event was a fascinating example of the media’s power and the impact of realistic storytelling.
 Today, Grovers Mill commemorates this unique piece of history with a monument and annual celebrations.

 Take a Special Drive!